crusher-dev/documentation/docs/reference/api/influxdb.md

 - After a certain number of updates per table
 - After a certain amount of time has passed

-Once either is met, QuestDB will calculate a load ratio as the number of writes by the busiest thread divided by the number of writes in the least busy thread.
+Once either is met, Crusher will calculate a load ratio as the number of writes by the busiest thread divided by the number of writes in the least busy thread.
 If this ratio is above the threshold, the table with the least writes in the busiest worker thread will be reassigned to the least busy worker thread.